biocore/empress/README.md

 metadata coloring, and other parts of the visualization.
-If you select the *raw table*, you might find that some nodes in the tree won't be represented by any of the samples in the ordination (if the ordination was made using a *filtered table*).
+If you select the *raw table*, you might find that some nodes in the tree won't be represented by any of the samples in the ordination (if the ordination was made using a *filtered table*, and `--p-no-filter-unobserved-features-from-phylogeny` is used).
 If you'd like to read more about this, there's some informal discussion in [pull request 237](https://github.com/biocore/empress/pull/237).

 The command below uses the *raw dataset* and removes extra samples not